neurobagel/api/README.md

 - `STARDOG_TAG`: Tag for Stardog Docker image (default: `7.7.3-java11-preview`)
 - `STARDOG_ROOT`: Path to directory on host machine containing a Stardog license file (default: `~/stardog-home`)

+Note: To avoid conflicts related to [Docker's environment variable precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/), ensure that any variables defined in your `.env` file are not already set in your current shell environment with **different** values.

 Then spin up the containers using Docker Compose:
 ```bash
 docker compose up -d